 Löwith provides an answer to this question by noting that while we find ourselves “at the end of the modern rope,” a recovery of the classical sources of the Western tradition cannot be achieved by a desperate “imaginary jump” into classical paganism as attempted by Nietzsche (nor for that matter, to early Christianity à la Kierkegaard).
 Though impressed with Nietzsche’s idea of the eternal recurrence as an antipode to progressive schemes of history, for Löwith Nietzsche remains too theologically burdened, lacking the equanimity to effect an authentic return to the perspective of the ancient Greeks.
 Meaning in History therefore is oriented by the desire to avoid the errors of Nietzsche.
 As Löwith writes in a 1935 letter to Leo Strauss, “there are better and more moderate ways to wean oneself of the belief in progress and the belief in creation and providence.”
 The aim of this chapter is to explore how Löwith aims to bring about the change of scene from modernity to antiquity by “moderate” means in the form of a philosophic catharsis.
 By beginning Meaning in History with Jacob Burkhardt’s renunciation of both the philosophy and theology of history in favor of “continuity,” Löwith introduces the reader to the closest representative of ancient moderation before working backward from the culmination of the philosophy of history in the revolutionary expectations of Marx to the Christian procursus toward the Kingdom of God.
-By examining the philosophy and theology of history’s professed claim to know the meaning of history from the perspective of Burkhardt’s sober wisdom, Löwith seeks to show the impossibility of demonstrating these claims on rational grounds and their dependency on hope and faith.
+By examining the philosophy and theology of history’s professed claim to know the meaning of history from the perspective of Burkhardt’s sober skepticism, Löwith seeks to show the impossibility of demonstrating these claims on rational grounds and their dependency on hope and faith.
 Thus, instead of the anti-Christian pathos of Nietzsche, the philosophical reader can be brought to embrace the Stoic maxim: nec spe nec metu, thus cultivating the serenity necessary for the reapprehension of the classical perspective.
 To demonstrate this, I will first sketch Löwith’s interpretation of the secularization of historical thought before considering how he employs Burkhardt in his didactic approach to avoid the polemical extremism of Nietzsche.

 The End of the Dream of Eschatological History